 TAG graduates are accepted to and attend the most prestigious colleges and universities in the country, such as Harvard, Stanford, Yale, Columbia, NYU, Caltech, MIT, Cal Berkeley, Vassar, Amherst, Oberlin, Middlebury, Univ. of Chicago, Swarthmore, Rice, Bard, Reed, Morehouse, Emory, Howard, the Honors Programs at UT-Austin, Texas A&M, Washington University-St. Louis, and the U.S. Military Academies.
 The 2019 graduating class of sixty-eight students was offered cumulative scholarships in excess of $13 million.
 All students follow the Distinguished Achievement Program as outlined by the State of Texas and the Texas Education Agency.
 In 2019, ALL graduates were recognized as DAP Texas Scholars.
 The TAG curriculum includes interdisciplinary activities such as TREK and TAG-IT, and grade-level seminars (in re-development) that reflect the principles of gifted education as outlined by the Texas State Plan for the Education of Gifted/Talented Students

-Students also follow an extensive Pre-AP and Advanced Placement (AP) curriculum that includes a minimum of ten required AP courses.
+Students also follow an extensive Honors and College Board Advanced Placement (AP) curriculum that includes a minimum of ten required AP courses.
 In addition, TAG offers many opportunities for academic, civic, and personal enrichment through its wide variety of honor societies, academic competitions, clubs, and organizations.